riccabolla/PCNE_paper_script/README.md

 # PCNE_paper_script
-Tutorial to reproduce data presented in paper "TBD".
+Tutorial to reproduce data presented in the paper "TBD".

-# Requirements
+## Requirements
 You will need the following files:
 * The chromosome file ([here](./data/chromosome/))
 * The plasmid file ([here](./data/plasmid/))